OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/recording.rst

 and `resids`.
 Each of these is a dictionary, in which the path of the appropriate variable returns the respective value of the param, unknown, deriv, or resid.
 In general, the most commonly accessed information are the unknowns.
-If we access the case as a dictionary where unknown variables are the keys, it will automatically associated values of those unknowns.
+If we access the case as a dictionary where unknown variables are the keys, it will return values of those unknowns.
 For instance, we can access the values of x, y, and f at the solution of the paraboloid using:

-.. testcode:: getvalue
+.. testcode:: casereader

    x = last_case['p1.x']
    y = last_case['p2.y']